Cincinnati Union Terminal: Location, layout, and exterior

 The building has a roughly T-shaped structure surmounted by its half-dome.
 It was built with five floors, but only two primary levels: the track level, and the station floor, placed above the tracks for simplicity of arrangement and for more architectural opportunities.
 The building lies east of the tracks, facing Downtown Cincinnati.
 The building is aligned on a central axis: the east lawn, the terrace, the main concourse, the checking lobby, and finally the train concourse built over the tracks, leading to the station's platforms.
 The station was considered to have a "pull-through" design, less common though more efficient than the "head-house" style.
 Another example of a pull-through station is Kansas City Union Station, while Grand Central Terminal is a head-house-style terminal.
 Carroll Meeks, a professor of architecture and art history at Yale University, compared its layout to a half funnel laid out on the ground, with the wide end collecting passengers and the narrow end ejecting them out onto the platforms.

 Cincinnati Union Terminal had a capacity of 216 trains per day, 108 in and 108 out, carrying 17,000 passengers.
 Three concentric lanes of traffic were included in the design of the building, carrying traffic through enclosed ramps to a space beneath the main rotunda of the building, with ramps again for departure.
 One lane was for cars and taxis, one for buses, and one (never used) for streetcars.
 Similar to Buffalo Central Terminal, Union Terminal used a system of ramps for passengers to access the 1600 ft platforms below the concourse.

-The building's architecture and design received gneral acclaim though, even in 1933, it was seen as being possibly the last grand intercity train station to be built.
+The building's architecture and design received general acclaim though, even in 1933, it was seen as being possibly the last grand intercity train station to be built.
 Carroll Meeks described the passenger's route from the tracks to the concourse and back down again to vehicle ramps as relatively complicated and arduous.